Dr Kane Aldridge, Director

 Kane has extensive experience in the science-policy interface within the water sector in Australia and South Australia.
 Before joining the Institute, Kane had a joint-role with the Department for Environment and Water (DEW) and The University of Adelaide.
 In this role, Kane established and led many multi-disciplinary and multi-organisation projects focussed on providing new knowledge to directly inform water policy and management.
 This role has also included providing scientific advice to policy within the department and a research leadership role within the university.
 The focus of this work was on informing the implementation of the Murray-Darling Basin Plan.
 Kane has also previously worked at SA Water, as a consultant within the private sector, at the Max Planck Institute (Germany) and at the University of British Columbia (Canada).

 Kane has a PhD and Bachelor of Environment Science (Honours) from The University of Adelaide.

-Neil is the Director, State Research Coordination, Goyder Institute with the Department for Environment, Water and Natural Resources (DEWNR).
+Neil is the Director, State Research Coordination, Goyder Institute with the Department for Environment and Water (DEW).

 Neil is responsible for the coordination of the State Government’s involvement on the Goyder institute supporting the development of the Institute’s research programmes.
 Neil has extensive experience in managing technical assessment programs in surface water hydrology, groundwater and water ecology and experience in water resource management and policy advice.